 Reasons for back buttering

-There are a number of reasons for the back buttering tiles.
+There are a number of reasons for the using this method when laying tiles.
 These include:

-- Enhances the bond: back buttering serves to fill any voids and provides full coverage to ensure the tile has optimally adhered to the substrate.
+- Enhances the bond: it serves to fill any voids and provides full coverage to ensure the tile has optimally adhered to the substrate.
 This is particularly important for large format tiles.

 - Ease of installation: in hard to reach areas, troweling thin-set mortar can be difficult.
 Back buttering eliminates the need to trowel these areas.

-- Avoids lippage: back buttering can help avoid lippage where one tile sits higher than another.
+- Avoids lippage: it can help avoid lippage where one tile sits higher than another.